Transfusion and Anaemia in Critically Ill Adults (BSH 2012, bsh 2025)

 Critically ill patients do not produce a physiological increase in Epo production

-Epo is not licensed for critically ill patient with anaemia due to no difference in patient outcomes and a concern over increased VTE risk
+Epo is not licensed for critically ill patient with anaemia due to no difference in patient outcomes and a concern over increased VTE risk.
+Not recommended.

 Iron Therapy